 Write a Community Solar RFI or RFP That Includes Explicit Provisions on Targeting Populations

-If you are interested in identifying new projects you could subscribe to, you could issue an RFI or RFP for a project to subscribe to and include explicit considerations for LMI populations (or involving women- and minority-owned businesses, etc.).
-You could also read the Low-Income Solar Policy Guide, which includes sample bill language for LMI initiatives.
+If you are interested in identifying new projects you could subscribe to, you could issue an RFI or RFP for a project to subscribe to and include explicit considerations for LMI populations (or involving women- and minority-owned businesses, etc.). you could read the Low-Income Solar Policy Guide‘s Low-Income Solar Policy Guidelines and Sample Bill Language, which includes sample bill language for LMI initiatives.